 For example, if one leg produces 500 points and the other produces 3000 points, your commission will be paid on only 500 points.
-You lose all the commission on 2500 points even if these points were generated by your organisation.
+You lose all the commission on 2500 points even if these points were generated by your organization.
 Sounds unfair, doesn't it?

 So, how can you strike an acceptable balance between the two legs?

-We have mentioned that the power leg benefits from spillover.
+I have mentioned that the power leg benefits from spillover.
 If you are fortunate to have an upline that builds actively, you will have an increasing number of distributors spilling over into your outside leg.

 Under the circumstances, your best option then would be to place everyone you personally recruit on the inside leg - the income leg.

 In that case you will place your personal recruits evenly into both legs.
 This brings to mind a crucial point which you should take note of, namely that...